Kinetic Initial Conditions for Inflation: Scalar field inflation models

 \section{Scalar field inflation models}

-A universe comprised of multiple components with densities $\{\rho_i\}$ and pressures $\{P_i\}$ has the evolution equations
+A universe comprised of multiple components with densities \(\{\rho_i\}\) and pressures \(\{P_i\}\) has the evolution equations:

-where $H=\dot{a}/a$ is the Hubble parameter, $a$ is the normalised scale factor and a dot denotes differentiation with respect to cosmic time, $\dot{f}\equiv df/dt$.
-The first equation is the {\em Raychaudhuri}\/ equation, and is derived from the trace of the Einstein equations.
-The second is the {\em Friedmann}\/ equation and represents the conservation of energy.
-The third is the {\em continuity}\/ equation for the fluid $\rho_i$.
-It should be noted that these equations are not independent, and that the Raychaudhuri equation may be straightforwardly derived from the Friedmann and continuity equations.
-For convenience, we use Planck units ($G=c=\hbar=1$) throughout, but for clarity retain the reduced Planck mass:
+where \(H=\dot{a}/a\) is the Hubble parameter, \(a\) is the normalized scale factor and a dot denotes differentiation with respect to cosmic time, \(\dot{f}\equiv \d{f}/\d{t}\).
+The first equation is the {\em acceleration\/} equation, and is derived from the trace of the Einstein equations.
+The second is the {\em Friedmann\/} equation and represents the conservation of energy.
+The third is the {\em continuity\/} equation for the fluid \(\rho_i\).
+It should be noted that these equations are not independent, and that the acceleration equation may be straightforwardly derived from the Friedmann and continuity equations.
+For convenience, we use Planck units (\(G=c=\hbar=1\)) throughout, but for clarity retain the reduced Planck mass:

-The simplest way to create a homogeneous and isotropic cosmological background model which undergoes an inflationary phase is by assuming that one of the fields is a real, time-dependent and homogeneous scalar field $\phi(t)$.
+The simplest way to create a homogeneous and isotropic cosmological background model which undergoes an inflationary phase is by assuming that one of the fields is a real, time-dependent and homogeneous scalar field \(\phi(t)\).
 The energy density and pressure of such a field is given by:

-In addition to the scalar field, we shall allow the possibility of including a collection of additional non-interacting fluids with densities $\{\rho_i\}$ and pressures $\{P_i\}$ defined by their equations-of-state parameters:
+In addition to the scalar field, we shall allow the possibility of including a collection of additional non-interacting fluids with densities \(\{\rho_i\}\) and pressures \(\{P_i\}\) defined by their equation-of-state parameters:

-where ${w_i}$ are a set of constants determining the type of each fluid.
-Some commonly-assumed cosmological fluids are listed in Table~\ref{tab:type_of_fluid} along with their $w$-values.
-Note that we are accommodating the possibility of spatially-curved universes implicitly by including the case $w_i=-1/3$.
+where \({w_i}\) are a set of constants determining the type of each fluid.
+Some commonly assumed cosmological fluids are listed in Table~\ref{tab:type_of_fluid} along with their \(w\)-values.
+Note that we are accommodating the possibility of spatially curved universes implicitly by including the case \(w_i=-1/3\).
 We shall term all of these {\em auxiliary fluids}.